-Can I Own a Gun If I Have a Medical Card in Illinois?
+Can I Own a Gun If I Have a Medical Marijuana Card in Illinois?

 Federal law prohibits medical marijuana users from possessing or buying firearms and ammunition — even if state law allows the drug’s use.
 An individual can’t have both licenses.
 Under federal law, you are an unlawful user of a controlled substance.
 The 9th Circuit Court of Appeals has upheld this rule.
 Marijuana in any form is illegal under federal law.
 Users of marijuana are prohibited persons.
 Checking “no” on question 11(e) on Form 4473 would be a lie if you use marijuana.
 See this ATF letter on the topic.